apache/activemq-website/src/components/classic/documentation/xbean-xml-reference-50.md

 _\<axionJDBCAdapter>_

 Axion specific Adapter.
 Axion does not seem to support ALTER statements or sub-selects.
-This means: - We cannot auto upgrade the schema was we roll out new versions of ActiveMQ Classic - We cannot delete durable sub messages that have be acknowledged by all consumers.
+This means: - We cannot auto upgrade the schema was we roll out new versions of ActiveMQ - We cannot delete durable sub messages that have be acknowledged by all consumers.

 _\<blobJDBCAdapter>_